2009 Afghan presidential election: August, allegations of fraud

-Thirty-five of the complaints received so far were deemed by the ECC to have been on a scale large enough to have altered the outcome of the poll, with the most common complaint among them being ballot box tampering.
+Within a day into the counting, however, the Karzai and Abdullah camps made claims of leading far enough to obtain a majority, and that a run-off vote would not be needed.
+Three days into the counting, reports suggested Karzai had been re-elected by a landslide, with early figures giving Karzai 72% and Abdullah 23%.
+The scale of such a win was expected to provoke accusations of vote-rigging.
+Many complaints were deemed by the ECC to have been on a scale large enough to have altered the outcome of the poll, with the most common being ballot box tampering.
 Other charges included intimidation of voters, failures of the "indelible ink", and interference in polling.

-Abdullah Abdullah accused Hamid Karzai of "stealing" the election and alleged that widespread electoral fraud had been committed.
-He told The Guardian: "It was led by Mr Karzai.
+Abdullah accused Karzai of "stealing" the election and alleged widespread electoral fraud had been committed: "It was led by Mr Karzai.
 He knew.
 He knew that without this he cannot win, about that I have no doubt in my mind."

-A senior UN official said that there would be no legitimacy if Karzai was proclaimed the outright winner in the election that Afghanistan's international backers are desperate should be seen as legitimate: "If the international community say it is all wonderful, they lose further credibility and are associated with an illegitimate government."
+A UN official said there would be no legitimacy if Karzai was proclaimed the outright winner, in an election that Afghanistan's international backers were desperate should be seen as legitimate: "If the international community say it is all wonderful, they lose further credibility and are associated with an illegitimate government."

-By August 25, the ECC said it had received 1,157 complaints, with 54 categorized as "high priority" and material to the outcome, and many more still expected.
-Some of the worst fraud may have occurred in Helmand province, according to allegations from at least two presidential candidates.
+By August 25, the ECC said it had received 1,157 complaints, with 54 categorized as "high priority" and material to the outcome.
+Some of the worst fraud may have occurred in Helmand province, according to allegations from two presidential candidates.
 A spokesman for Ashraf Ghani alleged large-scale ballot box stuffing in Lashkar Gah, the capital of the province.
-An aide to Dr. Abdullah accused election officials in Helmand of having doubled the real turnout figure – a claim that found some anectdotal support in changing figures given by the top local Independent Election Commission official in Helmand, who told The Times on the day of the election that fewer than 50,000 people had voted in the province, then changed the number to 110,000, and then to 150,000 in subsequent days.

-A UN official predicted that anywhere between 10% and 20%, or as many as one in five, of all the ballots were illegal, and even proposed that negotiations would have to be made to "massage down" Karzai's victory margin.
+An aide to Dr. Abdullah accused election officials in Helmand of having doubled the real turnout figure – a claim that found some anectdotal support in changing figures given by the top local election official in Helmand, who told The Times on the day of the election that fewer than 50,000 people had voted in the province, then changed the number to 110,000, and then to 150,000 in subsequent days.
+A UN official predicted that 10-20%, of all ballots were illegal, and even proposed that negotiations would have to be made to "massage down" Karzai's victory margin.